V4Fire/Client/src/core/component/directives/attrs/README.md

 # core/component/directives/attrs

-This module brings a directive to set any component or tag attributes from the passed dictionary.
+This module provides a directive to set any component or tag attributes from the passed dictionary.

 ## Usage